4.4. External data types

 * @return

-* - a negative value if an error occurred,
+* - a negative value on error,

-* - or @ref ANJ_IO_NEED_NEXT_CALL if the function should be invoked again
+* - @ref ANJ_IO_NEED_NEXT_CALL if more data remains.

 */